 We believe all of our children are mathematicians.

 Key Stage One children have a daily maths lesson.
 Over the year they will be taught number and place value; addition, subtraction, multiplication and division; fractions; measurement; geometry and statistics(Y2).
 Opportunities are constantly given for children to reason, problem solve and investigate.
-Teaching always starts with practical apparatus and progresses to using symbols and representations.
-A range of resources such as numicon, cuisenaire rods, 100 squares, number tracks and number lines are used to support children's learning.
-Time is spent each day counting forwards and backwards in different steps and starting from different numbers.
-This aids fluency in calculating.
+We encourage children to learn from mistakes, grapple with problems and explain their thinking.